dominikroser/domro11/README.md

 - 🌱 I’m currently learning commercial application of machine learning in Azure and AWS
 - 👯 For the future I want to master NLP and deep learning

+## Looking for new resources to master data science on Kaggle, Datacamp and Youtube.